Hitman 2 guide: location guides, tips and tricks, challenge lists, silent assassin walkthroughs

 Agent 47: The 2018 Tour

-There’s little else quite so frighteningly intimidating but also wonderfully liberating as stepping into a new Hitman game for the first time.
-Vast assassination playgrounds are offered up in which you can explore, poke around, and get up to all sorts of murderous mischief.
-It’s the kind of game where discovering it is half the fun.
+There’s little else quite so frighteningly intimidating, yet wonderfully liberating, as stepping into a new Hitman game for the first time.
+While the first level is a fraction of the size of the others, these vast assassination playgrounds allow you to explore, poke around, and get up to all sorts of murderous mischief.
+It’s the kind of game where discovery is half the fun.

-For the times when it can overwhelm, or where you just need that extra bit of mastery, I suggest you direct your eyes to this steadily assembled and soon-to-be robust Hitman 2 guide – somewhere that’ll give you a surreptitious nod in the right direction if you’re looking to find all Hitman 2 disguises, how to assassinate every target in Hitman 2 or how to beat Hitman 2’s challenges.
+For the times when it can be overwhelming, or where you just need that extra bit of information to master the level, I suggest you direct your eyes to this steadily assembled and soon-to-be robust Hitman 2 guide – somewhere that’ll give you a surreptitious nod in the right direction if you’re looking to find all Hitman 2 disguises, how to assassinate every target in Hitman 2 or how to beat Hitman 2’s challenges.
 Think of me as your Agent Diana Burnwood on the web, delivering all the intel you need for a successful mission.
-Ahem, good luck, Agent 47!
+Good luck, Agent 47.

 Hitman 2 guide